Azure-Samples/active-directory-general-docs/AndroidEmulator.md

 ## Steps

 0. Make sure you're using an emulator with Android 21+.
 1. Install a Chrome APK from a reputable site.
-For example, [APK Mirror](http://www.apkmirror.com/apk/google-inc/chrome/).
+For example, [Chrome Browser 58](http://www.apkmirror.com/apk/google-inc/chrome/chrome-58-0-3029-83-release/) on  [APK Mirror](http://www.apkmirror.com/apk/google-inc/chrome/).
 Make sure to pick the right apk for your Android version and emulator architecture.
 2. Drag the *.apk file to your emulator, this will automatically install the app.
 Go to the app list and Chrome will be listed.

 ## More Help